louis845/KaggleLearningEquality2023/jason/README.md

 \end{align*}
 $$

 and try to see if there is a difference.
+For the metrics depending on size, notice that size is a numerical value too.
+Maybe you can plot a line graph to see how the average scores depends on the size.

 Also, compute the correlations **with respect to tree structure**, such that there exist a *tree correlation* between $(T,C)$ if and only if there exists a subnode $T'$ of $T$ such that $(T',C)$ is a *usual correlation*.
 Compute all the above scores in **Requirements + Requirements2** with respect to these correlations.